pentaho-labs/pentaho-cpython-plugin/README.md

 Pentaho CPython Plugin
 =======================

-The Pentaho R CPython Project is a plugin for the Pentaho Kettle engine which provides the ability to execute a python script (via the cpython environment) within the context of a transformation.
+The Pentaho CPython Project is a plugin for the Pentaho Kettle engine which provides the ability to execute a python script (via the cpython environment) within the context of a transformation.

 Building
 --------